DOAJ/doaj/README.rst

 NOTE that if you do overwrite any of the other files in your own repo copy, you will need to check for conflicts after a fetch and merge, and fix them.

-ALSO NOTE that the portality .gitignore file sets the non-default versions of templates, view, auth and models.py to be ignored, so to ensure you CAN save changes you make to them in your own repo, you should edit the .gitignore file to allow your repo to track those.

 If you want to add your own javascript includes and things like that, put them in the static folder, but not in the portality folder